janosgyerik/homepage/_posts/2014-02-22-extract-your-external-ip-using-command-line-tools.md

 ---
 {% include JB/setup %}

+To say the conclusion first,
+the most elegant and fastest way is this:

+    dig +short myip.opendns.com @resolver1.opendns.com

+This asks the IP address of `myip.opendns.com` from the name server `resolver1.opendns.com` (something you trust), which will return your external IP address.

+If you don't have `dig`,
+you can use these alternatives:

+    $ curl ipecho.net/plain
+    $ curl icanhazip.com

+These work over HTTP,
+and therefore less efficient than the direct DNS query with `dig`.

+When using any of these solutions, keep in mind that you are relying on external services.
+They might be unavailable temporarily or even permanently at some point.
+So none of these is perfect.

+This article is actually about something else.
+It's about the challenge of extracting the relevant bits from a short text.
 Recently I needed to extract my external IP address from http://monip.org/ using command line tools.
+This article is about explaining the thought process, in case you ever need something similar.

 Let's see what we get with a simple `curl`: